 Students should bring a free reading book or additional school work to work on if they finish class assignments early.

-For each excused day of absense, a student is allowed one school day to make-up any work missed.
-If a student is absent the day the assignment is due, it is due immediately upon his/her return.
-To make-up a test, arrangements should be made with the teacher.
+If a student is absent, the student is expected to contact the teacher to make up any work they missed.
+For each excused day of absence, a student is allowed one school day to make up any missing work.
+If a student is absent the day an assignment is due, it is due immediately upon his/her return.
+To make up a test, the student is responsible for arranging a time to make up the assessment with the teacher.

 A = 90 - 100%

 B = 80 - 89%

 C = 70 - 79%